 |Card||Ongoing rewards||Annual fee||Total at end of 1st year|

-As you can see, in the second year, the card with no annual fee is a better fit with a lower spend.
+As you can see, in the second year, the card with no annual fee becomes a better fit if you have a lower spend.

 Consider the other benefits

 Business credit cards often come with a long list of benefits that can add considerable value to card on top of the card’s rewards program.
 Keep an eye out for features to track and manage your spending, including integration with account software such as Quickbooks, which could make life much easier for you (or your account manager).

 If you plan to issue cards to your employees, you should look for a card that allows you to set spending controls and alerts on your employee cards.
 Also, cards often come with travel and purchase protections that can add some insurance to your next trip or major business purchase.